mishankov/tipe/README.md

 # Tipe - typed pipe

-Tipe allows you to create constructions similar to (pipe opearator)[https://elixirschool.com/en/lessons/basics/pipe_operator], where result of a function used as an input of next function
+Tipe allows you to create constructions similar to [pipe operator](https://elixirschool.com/en/lessons/basics/pipe_operator), where result of a function used as an input of next function

 ## Examples